-Unplug the Drug— Turn off the TV for an evening and together brainstorm for one fun activity to do.
-Try one of your kid’s games or cards, or give each other a leg massage or a hair brushing and talk as you go.
+Unplug the Drug— Turn off the TV for an evening and brainstorm for a fun activity to do.
+Try cards or one of your kid’s games, or give each other a leg massage or a hair brushing, and talk as you go.

 Celebrate Sabbath Rest— Really take Sunday off, after Mass of course.
 Go for a stroll or enjoy an activity together like gardening.
-And have an easy breakfast meal for Sunday dinner.
+And don't forget to have an easy breakfast meal for your Sunday dinner.

-Create Your Own Wine Tasting— Purchase two or three wines (or beers), and from the comfort of your home savor and describe and journal them.
+Create Your Own Wine Tasting— Purchase two or three wines (or beers) or something non-alcoholic, and from the comfort of your home savor, describe, and journal them.
 No need to worry about driving home!

 Enjoy the Music— Music sets the mood for love so share the songs you both enjoy and discuss why.

-Do a MU— Take each other to a museum like Seattle Art Museum (SAM) then visit the museum gift shop and choose a small item together as a remembrance.
+8. Do a MU— Take each other to a museum-like Seattle Art Museum (SAM) then visit the museum gift shop and choose a small item for remembrance.

-Enjoy It Conjointly— Experience something together like ping pong, Frisbee, hiking or Sunday walks.
+9. Enjoy It Conjointly— Experience something together like ping pong, Frisbee, hiking, or Sunday walks.

-Remember— Pull out the wedding album and reminisce.
+11. Remember— Pull out the wedding album and reminisce.
 What would you keep the same?
-What would you have done
+What would you have done differently?

-Be a Tourist for a Day— Together visit your town like a tourist would.
+13. Be a Tourist for a Day— Together visit your town as a tourist would.
 See places you’ve always wanted to explore but haven’t taken the time to do so.

 Marriage is a sacramental gift, and with any sacrament, it has the power to change us.
 So make some changes in your schedules and reschedule in marital dating.
 You’ll be glad you did.